anaellezerbib/test-api/README.md

 This API is managed by an online book retailer.
 You can ask get information on books, see if they are available and add new books to the retailer.

 ## How to run this API?
-- First of all, you need to clone this project on a new github repository.
+- First of all, you need to clone this project on a new GitHub repository.
-- After that, you need to deploy it through heroku
+- After that, you need to deploy it through Heroku
 - Finally, you can use either Postman or Insomnia to run every requests you want, every thing is detailled right here...